Advanced UTM Naming Conventions Guide (Complete Framework)

 But What’s an Advanced UTM Naming Convention?

 You’re probably wondering what makes a UTM convention “advanced.”
-In short, advanced UTM naming conventions are those that utilize a more complex structure as a means of packing in more trackable variables for each parameter.
+In short, advanced naming conventions are those that utilize a more complex structure as a means of packing in more trackable variables for each parameter.
 We particularly focus on making use of a more complex structure in the campaign parameter.

-UTM naming conventions are advanced when they make use of intentional structure in the UTM parameters — most often the campaign parameter
+Naming conventions are advanced when they make use of intentional structure in the UTM parameters — most often the campaign parameter

 In the example of paid social campaigns above, we could enrich the campaign parameter “product-launch” with more useful information.
 When reporting, we’ll get useful insight from, e.g.: